davidlope/DSF-compendium-GC/README.md

         └── Supplementary_Tables/
                             # supplementary tables for the main manuscript

-    R/Python/etc.           # scripts to run in the following order (also see associated README.md) └── Script.R        # hypothetical R script used to wrangle the raw data, produce figures, analyses, and supplementary materials
+    Python                           # scripts to run in the following order (also see associated README.md) └── Batchfragmenter.py       # PYTHON code in JUPYTER Notebooks used to create molecular fragments of compounds based on figure 1 in Supplementary_Figures

-A template `log.md` learners notebook for DSF can be found in [analysis/logs](https://github.com/ua-data7/DSF-template-compendium/tree/main/analysis).